Elderberry Capers

 Elderberries and flowers of elderberry are packed with antioxidants and vitamins that boost the immune system.
 They tame inflammation, lessen stress, and help protect your heart, too.
 Elderberries also help prevent and ease cold and flu symptoms.

 Elderberries are also edible.
 We can make things such as jams, jellies and even pies using this little black berry, with an exception.
-The uncooked berries, leaves, bark, and roots of the elderberry plant contain the chemicals lectin and cyanide, which can cause nausea, vomiting, and diarrhea.
+The uncooked berries, leaves, bark, and roots of the European elderberry (Sambucus nigra) contains the chemicals lectin and cyanide, which can cause nausea, vomiting, and diarrhea.
+Cooking or drying the berries will remove the cyanide components and makes them safe to consume.

 Can we eat raw elderberries?